rTasnia/Flood-Sumo-Interoperabilty/README.md

 | Venktesh Pandey | North Carolina Agricultural and Technical State University | vpandey@ncat.edu |
 ## License
 [License](LICENSE)
+We are open to collaborate and further improvement.
 ### Instructions for download Height Above Nearest Drainage (Hand) data

 Accessing the StoryMap: I started by visiting the ArcGIS StoryMap page, which provided detailed insights and resources on flood mapping using HAND data.